Last Updated: 2022-05-11

 Enable the APIs

 For this codelab, since we'll be working with a Django application, we'll rely on the Cloud Build API to deploy the application to App Engine.
+Alternatively, if you are using ngrok, there is no need to enable the Cloud Build API.

 - Open the Cloud Build API in the Google Cloud Console.